Directed Grants

 Funds may only be used for the purposes outlined in the Appropriations Act and purposes must be nonsectarian and nonreligious (See Sec.
 5.2 of S.L 2021-180).
 In addition, no more than $120,000 in state funds, including any interest earnings accruing from those funds, may be used for the annual salary of any individual employee of a nonprofit organization (See Sec.
 5.3 of S.L.
 2021-180).
 Recipient should work with the administering agency to develop a scope of work to be included as part of the contract/grant agreement.

-While certain requirements cross all administering agencies, each administering agency may have different contracts/ grant agreement terms and reporting requirements.
-A complete set of documents (see forms question above) will be required for each grant.
+While certain requirements apply across all administering agencies, each administering agency may have different contracts/grant agreement terms and reporting requirements.
+A complete set of documents will be required for each grant.

 You should not co-mingle state grant funds with your organization’s general fund.
 You will need to track and report on all grant funds separately from all other funds.
 If your accounting software is not set up to separate grant funds, you should deposit the grant fund into a new bank account.
 If your organization has more than one Directed Grant, each grant needs its own account.